TZer0/tzer0.github.io/amongus.md

 ## As an impostor

 ### Basic
 - Don't stay quiet during meetings.
-Even if you literally saw no one or you have a sus story, tell people a story of where you were because it is more sus if you stay quiet.
+Even if you literally saw no one or you have a suspicious story, tell people a story of where you were because it is more sus if you stay quiet.
 - If you somehow find yourself at 5 or 6 people alive, 2 impostors, wait a bit for the meeting timer to go down, cause a outage of a sort and go for a (double-)kill.
 - On maps like Polus, the layout can be exploited when there are 6 left.
 Sabotage reactor, go to left stabiliser.
 If others approach it segmented, kill one crewmate as close as possible to the reset button and get the other kill further away.
 - Careful causing crises if you're a dead impostor.
 Maybe mess with doors to cause suspicion, but keep it to that.
 You don't know what your fellow impostor is planning.
 - If you somehow are left at 6 (with two of you alive), find one person each and time the kills with the kill cooldown reset.
+- If your fellow impostor is being voted off, defending them becomes rather risky as it might out you as well.

 ### Advanced
 - You generally want to kill people who are confirmed innocent.
 The more people suspicion can fall on during a meeting, the better for you.